 A pension that is based on your final salary is usually a defined benefit plan.
-Contributions to the pension plan were made by your employer while you were working.
-Some plans require contributions from employees as well.
+This is based on contributions to the pension plan were made by your employer while you were working.
+Some plans require contributions from employees, as well.
 The plan defines how pension benefits will be disbursed upon your retirement.
 These are the common factors in most defined benefit plans.
 However, the exact rules, stipulations, ratios etc. that define the retirement benefit can vary.

 Determining if you are eligible to retire is the first step in determining the final salary pension.
 Factors such as age and years of credited service or a combination of the two are required for full retirement benefits in most pension plans.
-Additionally, if these age and YCS requirements are not met then some plans offer a reduced benefit for early retirement.
-Find out what the retirement age and YCS are for your pension plan and any reductions for early retirement.
+Additionally, if these age and years of creditable service requirements are not met then some plans offer a reduced benefit for early retirement.
+Years of creditable service is a part of every typical pension plan formula that looks at the time you put in with a specific employer that counted toward your retirement.

 Final Average Salary

-Each defined benefit pension plan also has a defined multiplier used to calculate your final salary pension.
-A multiplier is applied to the YCS to create a percentage that gets larger as your YCS increases.
-This percentage is multiplied by your FAS at retirement to find your pension amount.
-The multiplier can be stable for your entire employment period or can gradually increase or decrease the longer you work.
-A multiplier that increases after working a set number of years would reward longevity because the percentage would increase at a faster rate.
+With a typical pension plan formula, a multiplier that increases after working a set number of years would reward longevity because the percentage would increase at a faster rate.
 A multiplier that decreases after working a set number of years would discourage longevity because the growth of the percentage would slow.
 Discover what your multiplier is by comparing the pension plan documents to the number of years of employment.

 Video of the Day